digitalist-se/drupal-operator/README.md

 ## Prerequisites

 To work with this operator you need a Kubernetes cluster.
 Working with the examples in this operator you could use microk8s or minikube or something else for local development.
-Or you could have a production cluster - but please note that this is in alpha stage and not recommended for production use yet.

 ## Install Operator